square/stoic/README.md

 ## Architecture

-Stoic is built on public APIs so it will continue to work far into the future.
 The primary technologies powering Stoic are [JVMTI](https://en.wikipedia.org/wiki/Java_Virtual_Machine_Tools_Interface), Unix Domain Sockets, `socat`, `rsync`, and `run-as`.

 The first time you run Stoic on a process it will attach a jvmti agent which will start a server inside the process.
-We connect to this server through a unix domain socket (via `run-as pkg socat ...` for permissions reasons).
-Each socket connection corresponds to a unique plugin.
-We multiplex stdin/stdout/stderr over this connection.
+We connect to this server through a unix domain socket, and multiplex stdin/stdout/stderr over this connection.
 See https://github.com/square/stoic/blob/main/docs/ARCHITECTURE.md for more details.